OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 **1**8**.
 HOW CAN YOU CONTACT SKYPE?**

 To contact Skype in relation to the “Skype” branded software or products, please submit a support request to customer support team.
-To contact Skype in relation to the “Qik” branded software or products, please submit a support request to http://support.qik.com
 Skype Software S.à r.l / Skype Communications S.à r.l.
 23-29 Rives de Clausen
 L-2165 Luxembourg
 Luxembourg

 For members of Skype Manager in the United States only:
 Skype Inc.
 3210 Porter Drive
 Palo Alto, California 94304, USA

+To find the Microsoft subsidiary in your country or region, see http://www.microsoft.com/worldwide/.

 © Skype and/or Microsoft – Last updated: April 2014